radiantlogic-v8/documentation-new/documentation/sys-admin-guide/concepts.md

 To define an attribute as updateable, from the Main Control Panel -> Directory Namespace tab, select the view/object below the list of Root Naming Contexts.
 On the right side, choose the Objects tab (for database backends, choose the Object tab) and in the Virtual Object attribute list, select the attribute you want to be updateable.
 Click on Edit Attribute and check the Updateable box.
 If you do not want the attribute updateable, uncheck this option.
 When finished, click OK.
 Click Save in the top right corner and click OK to apply the changes to the server.

-><span style="color:red">**IMPORTANT NOTE – if you edit the join condition manually, and want to make an attribute returned from a secondary object not updateable, add a value of 1024 to the priority weight you have set.
+>[!warning] if you edit the join condition manually, and want to make an attribute returned from a secondary object not updateable, add a value of 1024 to the priority weight you have set.
 For example, if phone were an attribute returned from a join and you had it set with a priority value of 128 (NORMAL) and searchable, then to make it not updateable, you would change the numeric value to be 1152 (128 + 1024).
 Phone:1152 is how it would appear in the join condition if you were to edit the join manually.
 If you didn’t want the phone attribute to be searchable or updateable (and still have NORMAL priority), it would have a numeric value of 1664.
-(128 + 512 + 1024).**
+(128 + 512 + 1024).

 #### Numeric Values Corresponding to Attribute Properties